uruc/SOC-Automation-Lab/README.md

 ![TheHive Service Status](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603235616.png)

-Important note: If you cannot access TheHive, make sure to check all 3 services: Cassandra, Elasticsearch, and TheHive.
-All of them should be running; otherwise, TheHive won't start.
+Important note: If you cannot access TheHive, ensure all three services (Cassandra, Elasticsearch, and TheHive) are running.
+If any of them are not running, TheHive won't start.

-If all services are running, we can connect to TheHive from the browser using the public IP of TheHive and port 9000:
+If all services are running, access TheHive from a web browser using TheHive's public IP and port 9000:
 ```
 http://143.198.56.201:9000/login
 ```

 ![TheHive Login](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603235840.png)

-We can log in to TheHive using the default login, which is `admin@thehive.local`, and the password is `secret`.
+Log in to TheHive using the default credentials:
+Username: `admin@thehive.local`
+Password: `secret`

 ![TheHive Dashboard](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604000101.png)

-Now that we have TheHive configured, we move on to Wazuh for configuration.
+### 3.5 Step 5: Configure Wazuh

+**3.5.1 Add a Windows Agent in Wazuh:**
-We log in to the Wazuh dashboard.
+Log in to the Wazuh web interface.

-Now we will add an agent to Wazuh.
-Click on "Add agent", select "Windows" since we have a Windows client.
+Click on "Add agent" and select "Windows" as the agent's operating system.
-The next server address is our Wazuh public IP.
+Set the server address to the Wazuh server's public IP.

 ![Add Wazuh Agent](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604000526.png)

-Now we copy the command at the bottom and go to our Windows machine.
-Open PowerShell and paste it, and the installation will start.
+Copy the installation command provided and execute it in PowerShell on the Windows client machine.
+The Wazuh agent installation will start.

 ![Wazuh Agent Installation](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604002346.png)

-After this, we start the service with the `net start wazuhsvc` command.
+After the installation, start the Wazuh agent service using the `net start wazuhsvc` command or through Windows Services.
-We can also start it or control it from the Services.

 ![Wazuh Agent Service](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604002550.png)
 ![Wazuh Agent Service Start](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604002624.png)

-Now we can go and check from the Wazuh dashboard to see the agent.
+**3.5.2 Verify the Wazuh Agent:**
+Check the Wazuh web interface to confirm the Windows agent is successfully connected.

 ![Wazuh Agent Connected](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604002744.png)

-We see that our Windows agent is successfully checking into Wazuh.
+The Windows agent should be listed with an "Active" status.

 ![Wazuh Agent Status](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604002929.png)

-Now we can start querying events from our agent.
+Now you can start querying events from the Windows agent in Wazuh.

-Next, we will generate telemetry from our Windows 10 machine and make sure it is being digested by Wazuh.
-We will send telemetry containing Mimikatz and trigger a custom alert.
+## 4. Generating Telemetry and Custom Alerts

+### 4.1 Configure Sysmon Event Forwarding to Wazuh

+**4.1.1 Modify Wazuh Agent Configuration:**
-We go to `C:\Program Files (x86)\ossec-agent` in the Windows machine and open the `ossec.conf` file with Notepad.
+On the Windows client machine, navigate to `C:\Program Files (x86)\ossec-agent` and open the `ossec.conf` file with a text editor (e.g., Notepad).

 ![Ossec Configuration](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604144648.png)

+**4.1.2 Add Sysmon Event Forwarding:**
-Now we will add a `<localfile>` section in this config to ingest Sysmon.
+In the `ossec.conf` file, add a new `<localfile>` section to configure Sysmon event forwarding to Wazuh.
-First, we check the full name of Sysmon from the Event Viewer.
+Check the full name of the Sysmon event log in the Windows Event Viewer.

 ![Sysmon Event Log](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604150516.png)

-We change the name here:
+Add the following configuration to the `ossec.conf` file:

 ![Ossec Sysmon Configuration](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604150556.png)

-We could do the same if we wanted to ingest PowerShell.
-For the sake of this lab, we will remove the Application, Security, and System sections.
-This means that Application, Security, and System events will no longer be forwarded to our Wazuh manager.
+Optional: You can also configure forwarding for other event logs like PowerShell, Application, Security, and System.
+In this lab, we will remove the Application, Security, and System sections to focus on Sysmon events.

-You can leave them on if you like.
+**4.1.3 Save the Configuration File:**

-Because customizing the `ossec.conf` file needs administrator permissions, open a new Notepad instance with administrator power, and then open the `ossec.conf` file into this Notepad and save.
+Since modifying the `ossec.conf` file requires administrator privileges, open a new Notepad instance with administrator rights and save the changes to the file.

-Next, we restart the Wazuh service:
+**4.1.4 Restart the Wazuh Agent Service:**
+Restart the Wazuh agent service to apply the configuration changes.

 ![Restart Wazuh Agent Service](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604151539.png)

-Anytime you change the Wazuh configuration, you need to restart the service from either PowerShell or Windows Services.
+Note: Whenever you modify the Wazuh agent configuration, you need to restart the service either through PowerShell or Windows Services.

-Next, we head over to the Wazuh dashboard, and under "Events", we can start searching for Sysmon events.
+**4.1.5 Verify Sysmon Event Forwarding:**
+In the Wazuh web interface, go to the "Events" section and search for Sysmon events to confirm they are being received.

 ![Search Sysmon Events](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604152334.png)

-The next step is to download Mimikatz on the Windows machine.
+### 4.2 Generate Mimikatz Telemetry

+**4.2.1 Download Mimikatz:**
+On the Windows client machine, download Mimikatz, a tool commonly used by attackers and red teamers to extract credentials from memory.
-To be able to download Mimikatz onto our Windows machine, we need to either disable Windows Defender or exclude the directory where we will download it.
+To download Mimikatz, you may need to temporarily disable Windows Defender or exclude the download directory from scanning.
-Mimikatz is an application that attackers or red teamers use to extract credentials from the target machine.

 ![Disable Windows Defender](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604152850.png)

+**4.2.2 Execute Mimikatz:**
-Then we download Mimikatz, open PowerShell, go to the location of Mimikatz, and start it.
+Open PowerShell, navigate to the directory where Mimikatz is downloaded, and execute it.

 ![Start Mimikatz](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604153518.png)

+**4.2.3 Configure Wazuh to Log All Events:**
-Wazuh, by default, does not log everything and only logs things when a rule or alert is triggered.
+By default, Wazuh only logs events that trigger a rule or alert.
+To log all events, modify the Wazuh manager's `ossec.conf` file.
-We can change this by going to the Wazuh manager, configuring the `ossec.conf` file, and making it log everything or create a rule that looks at specific events.

-Now let's go and modify the `ossec.conf` and log everything for Wazuh.
-We connect to the Wazuh server with SSH and go to `/var/ossec/etc/ossec.conf`.
+Connect to the Wazuh server via SSH and open `/var/ossec/etc/ossec.conf`.
-First, we copy the original configuration file just in case:
+Create a backup of the original configuration file:
 ```
 cp /var/ossec/etc/ossec.conf ~/ossec-backup.conf
 ```
-Then we can go and change the configuration file.

 ![Wazuh Ossec Configuration](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604154130.png)

-First, we change the `<logall>` and `<logall_json>` options under the `<ossec_config>` section from "no" to "yes".
+Change the `<logall>` and `<logall_json>` options under the `<ossec_config>` section from "no" to "yes".
-Now let's restart the Wazuh manager:
+Restart the Wazuh manager service:
 ```
 systemctl restart wazuh-manager.service
 ```

-What this does is force Wazuh to begin archiving all the logs and put them into the directory called "archives".
-This file is located in `/var/ossec/logs/archives/`.
-In order for Wazuh to start ingesting these logs, we need to change the configuration in Filebeat.

-We go to:
+This configuration forces Wazuh to archive all logs in the `/var/ossec/logs/archives/` directory.

+**4.2.4 Configure Filebeat:**
+To enable Wazuh to ingest the archived logs, modify the Filebeat configuration:
 ```
 nano /etc/filebeat/filebeat.yml
 ```

 ![Filebeat Configuration](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604154620.png)

-Here, we change the `enabled: false` to `true` for the "archives" input and restart the Filebeat service.
+Change the `enabled: false` to `true` for the "archives" input and restart the Filebeat service.

+**4.2.5 Create a New Index in Wazuh:**
-Now that we've updated Filebeat and the Ossec configuration, let's head back to the Wazuh dashboard and create a new index.
+After updating Filebeat and the Ossec configuration, create a new index in the Wazuh web interface to search the archived logs.

-From the Wazuh left-side menu, go to "Stack Management" > "Index Management".
+From the left-side menu, go to "Stack Management" > "Index Management".

 ![Create Wazuh Index](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604154910.png)

-Create a new index for archives so we can search all the logs.
+Create a new index named `wazuh-archives-*` to cover all archived logs.
-We put the name `wazuh-archives-*` for everything.

 ![Wazuh Archives Index](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604155026.png)

-On the next page, we select "timestamp" as the time field and create our index.
+On the next page, select "timestamp" as the time field and create the index.

 ![Create Wazuh Archives Index](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604155124.png)

-Next, we go to the left-side menu > "Discover" and select our new index.
+Go to the "Discover" section from the left-side menu and select the newly created index.

 ![Discover Wazuh Archives](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604155204.png)

-Wazuh, by default, does not include all logs in the manager.
-Only those that trigger the rules will show up.
-That's why we had to configure the logs to log everything, making it so that regardless of a rule being triggered or not, we want the manager to archive it to allow us to search for them.
+**4.2.6 Troubleshoot Mimikatz Logs:**

-So, in our Wazuh manager CLI, to troubleshoot if Mimikatz logs are being archived, we use `cat` and `grep` on the archive logs:
+To troubleshoot if Mimikatz logs are being archived, use `cat` and `grep` on the archive logs in the Wazuh manager CLI:
 ```
 cat /var/ossec/logs/archives/archives.log | grep -i mimikatz
 ```

 ![Check Mimikatz Logs](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604155940.png)

-If we don't see anything in the archives, then a Mimikatz event did not generate.
-This means no matter what, we won't see any Mimikatz events in our dashboard.
+If no Mimikatz events are found in the archives, it means no Mimikatz event was generated, and you won't see any related events in the Wazuh web interface.

+**4.2.7 Relaunch Mimikatz:**
-So, we will relaunch Mimikatz from the Windows 10 machine.
-We also check the Event Viewer to make sure Sysmon is capturing Mimikatz.
+Relaunch Mimikatz on the Windows client machine and check the Event Viewer to ensure Sysmon is capturing Mimikatz events.

 ![Mimikatz Sysmon Event](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604160828.png)

-Check our archive file again for Mimikatz and see that logs are generated.
+Check the archive file again for Mimikatz logs to confirm they are being generated.

 ![Mimikatz Logs Generated](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604164746.png)
 ![Mimikatz Logs](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604164803.png)

+### 4.3 Create a Custom Mimikatz Alert

+**4.3.1 Analyze Mimikatz Logs:**
-Looking at these logs and checking the fields, we will use the `originalfilename` field to craft our alert.
+Examine the Mimikatz logs and identify a suitable field for crafting an alert.
+In this example, we will use the `originalfilename` field.

 ![Mimikatz Original Filename](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604165046.png)

-Because if we were to use a field such as `image`, an attacker would simply change the name of Mimikatz, and the alert would be bypassed.
-But by building an alert on the `originalfilename` field, we can neglect this.
+Using the `originalfilename` field ensures the alert will trigger even if an attacker changes the Mimikatz executable name.

+**4.3.2 Create a Custom Rule:**
-Now we can create a rule from both CLI or the dashboard.
+You can create a custom rule either from the CLI or the Wazuh web interface.

 ![Wazuh Rules](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604165457.png)

-Here, we go to the "Manage rule files" button.
-Here, we can filter the rules by name, and when we filter for "sysmon", we can look into the rules by clicking the eye icon.
+In the web interface, click on the "Manage rule files" button.
+Filter the rules by name (e.g., "sysmon") and view the rule details by clicking the eye icon.

 ![Sysmon Rules](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240604165717.png)

-These are Sysmon rules that are built into Wazuh, specifically targeting event ID 1.
-We will copy one of these as a reference and build it out as a custom rule to detect Mimikatz.
+These are Sysmon-specific rules built into Wazuh for event ID 1.
+Copy one of these rules as a reference and modify it to create a custom Mimikatz detection rule.

-So, we take this rule and change it as we want:
+Example custom rule:
 ```xml
 <rule id="100002" level="15">
   <if_group>sysmon_event1</if_group>